ConservationMetrics/guardianconnector-explorer/docs/config.md

 A comma-separated list of Mapbox layer ids to be rendered in an optional map legend component.
 In the component, the layer `type` and `color` will be used to set the legend symbol style (currently supported: fill, line, circle), and the layer `id` will be set as the legend description.
 Note that we are currently only supporting adding layers to the legend where the color is directly set and not across zoom / data range or with data conditions.

+#### `PLANET_API_KEY` (optional)

+Provide a Planet NICFI Monthly Basemaps API key to enable the option to use the monthly basemaps as a style option in the basemap selector menu.

 #### `UNWANTED_COLUMNS` (optional) and `UNWANTED_SUBSTRINGS` (optional)

 List the exact column names (`UNWANTED_COLUMNS`) and/or columns containing specific substrings (`UNWANTED_SUBSTRINGS`) to be filtered out from data collection APIs.
 Useful for removing unnecessary metadata fields.